Qumulo/docs/_includes/content-reuse/admin-guides/kerberos/kerberos-prerequisites-joining-cluster-active-directory.md

-For more information, see [Join Your Qumulo Cluster to Active Directory](https://care.qumulo.com/hc/en-us/articles/115007276068) on Qumulo Care.
+To join your cluster to Active Directory, log in to the Qumulo Core Web UI and click **Cluster > Active Directory**.

 ## Using Active Directory (AD) for POSIX Attributes (RFC2307)
 While [using AD for POSIX attributes](https://care.qumulo.com/hc/en-us/articles/115008011927) is optional, it helps avoid issues with Linux ID mapping.
 We recommend enabling [RFC 2307](https://datatracker.ietf.org/doc/html/rfc2307) to match your client's functionality.